 If you have decided to self-publish, now is the time to find an artist!
 We found our incredible artist, Sarah Keele, on a university job board.
 There are also places online like upwork.com and fiverr.com where you can look.
 You can also just keep your eyes open.
 Any painting you see or poster or advertisement or cards in your favorite board game were designed by someone!
 And often you can find the artist’s name.
 Google them, contact them, and see if they’d like to be a part of your project.

 Often you will get what you pay for.
 The more experienced artists are going to charge more.
 That’s life!
-With our first game, we offered our artist a percentage of whatever we made on Kickstarter since we didn’t have a lot of funds right away.
+Some publishers will offer their artist a percentage of whatever they make on Kickstarter.
 So you could see if they are interested in something like that.
 You also don’t need to pay for every card to be designed right away.
 But you need enough designed so that your game looks complete and ready when you show it to people when you are trying to get funding for the game.

 Create your finished game!
 You can pull together each piece using places like makeplayingcards.com (cards), 3dhubs (3D printed pieces), inked gaming (play mats), game crafter (various game pieces), etc. You want your game to look exactly like it will when it is manufactured.
 This is important for people so that they can see your whole vision.

 Reach out to a factory and tell them what pieces your game needs to have.
 They will then get you a quote for how much each component will cost.
 They’ll also tell you how many you have to order for them to produce it (usually around 1,000 units).
 Sometimes they will also create a full sample of the game for you (usually around $200) so that you don’t have to worry as much about step #8.
 Some easy factories to work with for new designers are Panda Games (pandagm.com) and Longpack (email@example.com).
 Panda Games has a great quote builder on their site that you can use to better understand what types of materials you want to use in your game.
-There are also many US-based factories that can do more work.
-It’s often more expensive, but it’s also a lot easier to communicate with them.
 Here’s a great list of manufacturers.